asianatech/interview/README.md

 3. Make APIs to a user to like and unlike a blog post

 Bonus points.
-- Implement photo upload for Post
+- Implement photo upload for Blog Post
 - Use Python
 - Implement API authentication